 “As we embrace a brave new world of communication, understanding, trust and respect, we move away from outdated and disproven theories such as ‘pack leadership’, ‘rank’ and ‘dominance’.
 Communication and education is my goal.
 I use only the least intrusive, proven, force free methods based on the scientific research of behaviour and learning.
 Using methodologies such as positive reinforcement with proven success, I look to advance the understanding of animal learning.”
 Kirsten Dillon

-Kirsten lives in Surrey with her husband, two children and rescued/rehomed animals: Louis the Bulldog, Fiddy Scent the Chihuahua, Dave the Maine Coon, Ruby the Black Cat and Freddie Purrcury the Bengal.
+Kirsten lives in Surrey with her husband, two children and rescued/rehomed animals: Fiddy Scent the Chihuahua, and Dave the Maine Coon.

 Kirsten is DBS checked and fully insured.